 - If downloads still fail, return and tap Clear Data.

-Troubleshooting tip: After clearing data, the Play Store may ask you to sign in again.
-Enter your Google credentials and the Store will update itself within seconds.
+After I clear data, the Play Store usually asks me to sign in again.
+I enter my Google credentials and the Store updates itself within seconds — no apps lost, no settings to redo.

 - Go to Settings → Accounts → Google.